You are eligible for student loan deferments only if you have not yet defaulted on your loans.

 - Military deferment.

-There are a number of other deferments available in the Perkins program only, including:
+There are a number of other deferments available in the Perkins program only.

-The Direct Loan deferment forms are available on the Department of Education web site.
+You can request a deferment form from your loan servicer.
+Selected forms are also available here and on the Department of Education web site.
 You should contact your guaranty agency or school if you have a different type of loan.
 You should continue paying while your application is pending.